This article contains Installation steps for the Syniti Knowledge Platform Connector.

 - Click the user avatar in the top right corner.

 - Enter a name for the connector in the Name field.

-NOTE: It is recommended that you name the Syniti Knowledge Platform Connector with enough information to provide troubleshooting later such as the IP address or other identifying information
+NOTE: Name the SKP Connector with enough information to provide troubleshooting later such as the IP address or other identifying information.

-- Paste the public key value from the server where the Syniti Knowledge Platform Connector is installed in the Public Key field.
+- Paste the public key value from the server where the SKP Connector is installed in the Public Key field.